-OD index Name Message type Name used i Index of the parameter in the object dictionary Name used in code One of the following: VARIABLE A value ENUM A value from an enumeration METHOD Initiates an action in the device STRING A set of ASCII characters ARRAY A set of values RECORD A data structure defined by the Fieldbus Foundation Data type The data typ he data type of the parameter, and the size in bytes, when required Memory class Class of mem ass of memory required, and the update rate in Hz if applicable: D Dynami c store (cyclic data, parameter updated periodically)
+OD index Index of the parameter in the object dictionary Name Name used in code Message type One of the following: VARIABLE A value ENUM ENUMA value from an enumerationMETHODInitiates an action in the deviceSTRINGA set of ASCII characters METHOD STRING ARRAY A set of values RECORD A data structure defined by the Fieldbus Foundation Data type The data type of the parameter, and the size in bytes, when required Memory class Class of memory required, and the update rate in Hz if applicable: D Dynamic store (cyclic data, parameter updated periodically)

-S Static st write) Static store (acyclic data, parameter changed on a deliberate write) N Nonvola tile parameter (saved across power cycles) Initial value at the parameter will have after a master reset is Calc = calculated Access The type of a ccess allowed for the parameter: R Read-only RW (Any) Read/write, with the transducer block in any mode RW (OOS) Read/write, with the transducer block in Out of Service (OOS) mode RW (Auto) Read/write, with the transducer block in Auto mode View and size in view he views that contain the parameter, and the size of the parameter in he view, in bytes.
-Example: View 2 (4) Device The meter or e meter or meters that use this parameter Comments ition of the parameter, the name of the parameter in other information about the parameter
+S Static st write) Static store (acyclic data, parameter changed on a deliberate write) N Nonvola tile parameter (saved across power cycles) Initial value The value tha performed.
+C he value that the parameter will have after a master reset is erformed.
+Calc = calculated Access The type of a The type of access allowed for the parameter: R Read-only RW (Any) Read/write, with the transducer block in any mode RW (OOS) Read/write, with the transducer block in Out of Service (OOS) mode RW (Auto) Read/write, with the transducer block in Auto mode View and size in view The views that the view, in b at contain the parameter, and the size of the parameter in sytes.
+Example: View 2 (4) Device The meter or meters that use this parameter Comments A quick defin ProLink III, or ition of the parameter, the name of the parameter in other information about the parameter